-As with Kayo, ESPN will showcase 59 matches of the NBL season both live and on-demand, with multiple extras also available through Foxtel’s sport package, including post-game analysis and NBA matches.
+As with Kayo, ESPN will showcase all matches of the NBL season both live and on-demand, with multiple extras also available through Foxtel’s sport package, including post-game analysis and NBA matches.

 NBL on SBS

-The free-to-air option, SBS scored the rights to the NBL after Nine backed out of its agreement, and will showcase 67 matches of the season both live and on-demand through SBS Viceland and SBS On Demand.
+The free-to-air option, SBS scored the rights to the NBL after Nine backed out of its agreement, and will showcase replays of all matches of the season through SBS Viceland and SBS On Demand.

 NBL on NBL TV

-The official platform of the NBL, NBL TV offers every match of the NBL season live, as well as full game replays, 300+ hours of classic matches and exclusive content, all for $5 a month.
-You can sign up to NBL TV online, with the option to add four weekly matches of the EuroLeague for an additional $5 per month.
+The official platform of the NBL, NBL TV offers full-match replays of every game in the NBL season, as well as 300+ hours of classic matches and exclusive content, all for free.
+You can sign up to NBL TV online to catch all these perks and more.

 NBL on Twitch